parkerbarker/ntags/README.md

-# ntag README
+# nTags README

-This is the README for your extension "ntag".
+This is the README for your extension "ntags".
 After writing up a brief description, we recommend including the following sections.

 ## Features